sohlbert/Assignment-1/README.md

 # Learning to use Excel in a more advanced way
-Using data from Kickstarter to practice using excel more effectively.
+Using data from Kickstarter to visualize outcomes for Kickstarter campaigns!